perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - added translatable Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
 - 32bit running set as default, to avoid 64 bit shakings and flickerings
 - inserted extended Raildriver setup, as present in OR Ultimate (by perpetualKid)
-- NEW: corrected bug blocking motion of pickup items (water columns and coal towers)
+- set Simple Control and Physics option as default
-- NEW: set Simple Control and Physics option as default.
+- NEW: fixed bug https://bugs.launchpad.net/or/+bug/1857203 thread safety problem with EventHandlers (by dennisat)

 CREDITS
 This unofficial version couldn't have been created without following contributions: